How the New Tax Law Affects Rental Real Estate Owners

 Do you own residential or commercial rental real estate?
 The Tax Cuts and Jobs Act (TCJA) brings several important changes that owners of rental properties should understand.

 In general, rental property owners will enjoy lower ordinary income tax rates and other favorable changes to the tax brackets for 2018 through 2025.
-So, if you are managing a property in Miami Shores, you will make some extra profit on renting.
 In addition, the new tax law retains the existing tax rates for long-term capital gains.
 (See “Close-Up on Tax Rates” in the right-hand box.)

 Close-Up on Tax Rates

 If you own property as an individual or via a pass-through entity — meaning a sole proprietorship, a limited liability company (LLC) treated as a sole proprietorship for tax purposes, a partnership, an LLC treated as a partnership for tax purposes, or an S corporation — net income from rental properties is taxed at your personal federal income tax rates.

 For 2018 through 2025, the TCJA retains seven tax rate brackets, but six of the rates are lower than before.
 The 2018 ordinary income rates and tax brackets are as follows:

 In 2026, the rates and brackets that were in place for 2017 are scheduled to return.

 In addition, the new law retains the current tax rates on long-term capital gains and qualified dividends.
 For 2018, the rate brackets are: